 If no contradictions are found, respond with:

-**"NO contradictions found."**
+NO contradictions found.

 Appendix B: Coherence Prompt

 Suppose You are an expert academic writer tasked with revising and improving the following {section_name} based on identified contradictions and feedback.
 Your goal is to enhance clarity, resolve inconsistencies, and maintain alignment with the original meaning.